atc0005/brick/README.md

 - Logging
   - Payload receipt from monitoring system
+    - logging of rejected payloads
+    - logging of accepted payloads
   - Action taken due to payload
     - username ignored
       - due to username inclusion in ignore file for usernames